Ripetime/Ripetime/README.md

 probably tired
-pretty bad at coding
-just made to store stuff

 <!---
 Ripetime/Ripetime is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.